Cranberries — Nutrients, Health Benefits, And Shopping Tips

 How to store cranberries

-Fresh cranberries should be kept in the refrigerator.
-Store them in their original packaging or in an airtight container.
-Properly stored, cranberries can last up to a month.
+Fresh cranberries should be stored in the refrigerator.
+Keep them in their original packaging or in a sealed container.
+When stored properly, cranberries can remain fresh for 3-4 weeks.

 ✅ Extra Tip